Soft Skills – So Hard to Develop …

 The Flipside – The Basics of Soft Skills

 In 2014, Career Builder published a study of over 2,000 HR professionals.
 They found that 77% of the people believed that soft skills are just as important as hard skills.
-In fact, 16% thought that the soft skills are more important.
-In many instances, I agree that the soft skills can be at least as important as hard skills.
+In fact, 16% thought that soft skills are more important.
+In many instances, I agree that they can be at least as important as hard skills.

 Why Does This Matter?